 - You do not start to get better after 24 hours

 Acetaminophen can be taken, as needed, while you are pregnant.
-Take ibuprofen now and then, as needed, until week 32.
-Stop taking it two months before your due date.
 Follow the dosing guide on the label.

 You can take antacids such as Tums, Rolaids, Mallox, etc. These are helpful and safe when taken less than five times per day.
 Pepcid (10mg every 12 hours as needed) can also relieve heartburn, but you should try antacids first.